oguzhan-prplbx/xkcdApp/README.md

       3. Step 3: Set Auto Scaling
       4. Step 4: Review
    5. Load Testing our App with Hey
-   6. Creating auto scaling for XKCDAppClusterService
+   6. Creating Auto Scaling for XKCDAppClusterService
       1. Testing the Auto Scaling Policy
-7. Updating security groups
+7. Updating Security Groups
+   1. Updating XKCDAppElasticLoadBalancerSecurityGroup
+   2. Updating XKCDAppECSSecurityGroup
+   3. Updating XKCDAppElastiCacheSecurityGroup
+   4. Updating XKCDAppRDSSecurityGroup

 ### About AWS Security Groups & IAM Roles
 On this blog post, whenever we are going to create an AWS Service we will be creating that service's Security Group or IAM Role beforehand.